 After the war, a friend of the family was stationed in the Philippines and went to the office which held the records of Americans who had died as POWs.
 He asked if he could see Joseph’s record.
 The officer in the office said that the friend couldn’t, but that he was going to take a break and that no one else would be in the office.
 The friend looked at the record and said that it stated that Joseph died from dysentery and beriberi.

 In addition, an autopsy was done on Joseph’s body at the hospital.
-In the autopsy, done by Capt.
-Theodore Winship of the Medical Corps of the U.S. Army, he wrote that Joseph died from bacillary dysentery, malnutrition, beriberi and that he had suffered from chronic congestion of the lungs, liver, and kidneys.
+In the autopsy, Capt.
+Theodore Winship of the Medical Corps of the U.S. Army wrote that Joseph died from bacillary dysentery, malnutrition, beriberi and that he had suffered from chronic congestion of the lungs, liver, and kidneys.
 This information conflicts with 1st Lt.
-Jacques Merrifield report on the 192nd which states that Joseph’s died from tuberculosis.
+Jacques Merrifield’s report on the 192nd which states that Joseph’s died from tuberculosis.
 It is not known if his family learned of his death during the war or if they learned of it after the war.